zumoshi/dry-rest-permissions/README.md

         return request.user == self.owner
 ```
 ## Returning Permissions to the Client App
-You often need to know all of the possible permissions that are available to the current user from within your client app so that you can show certain create, edit and destroy options.
-Sometimes you need to know the permissions on the client app so that you can display messages to them. ``DRYPermissionsField`` allows you to return these permissions in a serializer without having to redefine your permission logic.
+You often need to know all of the possible permissions that are available to the current user from within your client
+app so that you can show certain create, edit and destroy options.
+Sometimes you need to know the permissions on the
+client app so that you can display messages to them. ``DRYPermissionsField`` & ``DRYGlobalPermissionsField`` allows
+you to return these permissions in a serializer without having to redefine your permission logic.
 DRY!

+### DryPermissionsField

 ```python
 from dry_rest_permissions.generics import DRYPermissionsField